-When designing a side extension, it is important that it should respect and compliment the character and scale of the existing residential property and surrounding area.
-Side extensions should be developed behind the building line of the existing residential property to provide a clear definition between the newly designed side extension and the existing residential property.
-Side extensions should be subordinate in floor area to the existing residential property and the ridge line of the side extension should be no higher than the ridge line of the existing residential property.
+When designing a side extension, it is important that it should:

+- Respect and complement the character and scale of the existing residential property and surrounding area. - Be developed behind the building line of the existing residential property to provide a clear definition between the newly designed side extension and the existing residential property. - Be subordinate in scale and floor area to the existing residential property. - Be developed with the ridge line of the side extension being no higher than the ridge

 Where a side extension could visually connect separate existing properties, by excessive infilling of the spaces between regularly placed existing properties so that they appear like a continuous terrace, planning permission will only be permitted if that is characteristic of the surrounding area.
-The spaces between properties, particularly pairs of semi-detached and detached dwellinghouses, helps contribute to the character of the streetscene and the Planning Authority will aim to ensure that any side extension does not have a detrimental impact on the character of the surrounding area.

-It is desirable that the side extension should be capable of being constructed and maintained from within the curtilage of the existing residential property and the retention of spaces between the side extension and the mutual boundary between the neighbouring properties is encouraged.
+The spaces between existing properties, particularly pairs of semi-detached and detached dwellinghouses, helps contribute to the character of the streetscene and Planning Authority will aim to ensure that any side extension does not have a detrimental impact on the character of the surrounding area.
+It is desirable that side extensions should be capable of being constructed and maintained from within the curtilage of the existing residential property.
+Therefore, the retention of spaces between the side extension and the mutual boundary between the neighbouring properties is encouraged.

 When designing a side extension on a corner plot, it is important that careful consideration is given to its character and scale as it may be visible from more than one street frontage.
 Particular attention should be given to the visual impact and the potential for it to have an overbearing presence in the streetscene.
-Active frontages e.g. incorporation of windows should be used on all road frontages. (an image requires to be inserted to show 2 good examples of side extensions)
+Active frontages i.e. the incorporation of windows, should be used on all road frontages.